home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 - Input all information required.
 Assuming your Home Assistant can be accessed by `https://[YOUR HOME ASSISTANT URL:PORT]`
   - `Authorization URI`: `https://[YOUR HOME ASSISTANT URL]/auth/authorize`
   - `Access Token URI`: `https://[YOUR HOME ASSISTANT URL]/auth/token`
-    - Note: you must use a valid/trusted SSL Certificate and port 443 for account linking to work
+    - Note: you must use a valid/trusted SSL Certificate for account linking to work
   - `Client ID`:
     - `https://pitangui.amazon.com/` if you are in US
     - `https://layla.amazon.com/` if you are in EU